tweag/nickel/README.md

 arbitrary restrictions that limit what you can do the one day you need to go beyond.

+## Who we are

+Nickel is designed, developed, and maintained by [Tweag](https://www.tweag.io), a part of  [Modus Create](https://www.moduscreate.com/).
+We develop it in the open, and gratefully accept community feedback and contributions.

 ## Use cases

 Nickel is a good fit in any situation where you need to generate a complex